dregad/dokuwiki-translation/README.md

 DokuWiki Translation Tool
 =========================

-This tool provides a web based tool to create and update translations for DokuWiki and it's Plug-Ins.
+This tool provides a web based tool to create and update translations for DokuWiki and its Plug-Ins.

-The DokuWiki installation availiable at http://translate.dokuwiki.org/
+The DokuWiki installation is available at http://translate.dokuwiki.org/

-Source is availiable at https://github.com/dokufreaks/dokuwiki-translation
+Source is available at https://github.com/dokufreaks/dokuwiki-translation
 Development documentation available at https://github.com/dokufreaks/dokuwiki-translation/wiki

 Deployment: https://www.dokuwiki.org/teams:translate-tool